-- For any skill areas that either no longer have goals/objectives or are not sufficiently rigorous, the previous year’s assessmentand aligned to the New Jersey State Learning Standards will be referenced, taking into account progress that has been madeduring this academic year.
+- For any skill areas that have adequately met goals/objectives or are not sufficiently rigorous, the previous year’s assessment and aligned to the New Jersey State Learning Standards will be referenced, taking into account progress that has been made during the academic year.

-Administration work with Special Education Teachers to monitor student academic progress and determine if accommodations or modifications need to be adjusted.
-Administration collaborates with Related Service providers and determines if services need to be adjusted.
+The administration will work with Special Education Teachers to monitor student academic progress and determine if accommodations or modifications need to be adjusted.
+The administration will collaborate with Related Service providers and determine if services need to be adjusted.
 Administration and Social Workers communicate with parents and District Case Managers to discuss student progress and any adjustments to the student’s IEP.
 Student accessibility to technology and learning platforms is consistently evaluated.